Feudalism

 Orava Castle in Slovakia.
 Medieval castles are a traditional symbol of a feudal society.

-Feudalism, also known as the feudal system, was a combination of legal, economic, military, cultural, and political customs that flourished in medieval Europe from the 9th to 15th centuries.
+Feudalism, also known as the feudal system, was a combination of legal, economic, military, cultural, religious, and political institutions and customs that flourished in medieval Europe from the 9th to 15th centuries.
 Broadly defined, it was a way of structuring society around relationships derived from the holding of land in exchange for service or labour.

 The classic definition, by François Louis Ganshof (1944), describes a set of reciprocal legal and military obligations of the warrior nobility and revolved around the key concepts of lords, vassals, and fiefs.
 A broader definition, as described by Marc Bloch (1939), includes not only the obligations of the warrior nobility but the obligations of all three estates of the realm: the nobility, the clergy, and the peasantry, all of whom were bound by a system of manorialism; this is sometimes referred to as a "feudal society".

 Although it is derived from the Latin word feodum or feudum (fief), which was used during the medieval period, the term feudalism and the system it describes were not conceived of as a formal political system by the people who lived during the Middle Ages.
 Since the publication of Elizabeth A. R. Brown's "The Tyranny of a Construct" (1974) and Susan Reynolds's Fiefs and Vassals (1994), there has been ongoing inconclusive discussion among medieval historians as to whether feudalism is a useful construct for understanding medieval society.

+Some scholars have also applied the label outside of Europe, including feudal Japan, medieval Ethiopia, Spring and Autumn period China, ancient Egypt, the Parthian Empire, India until the Mughal dynasty, the Antebellum South and Jim Crow laws in the American South, and premodern Mongolia and Central Asia.